signalfx/integrations/gateway/README.md

 #### Sending SignalFx data to SignalFx

-This config listens using the SignalFx protocol, buffers, then forwards points to SignalFx.
+This configuration listens using the SignalFx protocol, buffers, then forwards points to SignalFx.

     {